AtlasOfLivingAustralia/galah-python/docs/source/getting_started/Introduction.rst

 Introduction
 =================================

 galah is a Python interface to biodiversity data hosted by the Atlas of Living Australia (`ALA <https://www.ala.org.au/>`_).
-It is based off of the R package of the same name.
+It is based off of the `R package of the same name <http://galah.ala.org.au/>`_.
 With this package you can locate and download:

 - Species occurrence records (observations, specimens, eDNA records, etc.)